Last Updated on October 2, 2023 by Kyle Whitley

 How loud is a leaf blower?

-2 cycle leaf blowers are the most common type of leaf blower, and on average operating ranges around 50ft away from a bystander are around 80 – 90 decibels (dB).
-On average corded electric and battery-powered blowers tend to be just a hair quieter around 65 -70 dB.
-There are however new “quiet” gas models that are on the market that can get down to 65 dB, but those tend to be high-end commercial models.
+2 cycle leaf blowers are the most common type of leaf blower, and on average operating ranges, around 50ft away from a bystander, are around 80 – 90 decibels (dB).
+On average corded electric and battery-powered blowers tend to be just a hair quieter, around 65 -70 dB.
+However, there are new “quiet” gas models on the market that can get down to 65 dB, but those tend to be high-end commercial models.

 Are noise levels different for different leaf blowers?